Rustic Overtones: Reunion and Light at the End: 2007–2008

-Spencer Albee's departure and 'The New Way Out': 2008–2009
+Spencer Albee's departure and The New Way Out: 2008–2009

-On September 17, 2008, the band unexpectedly announced on their Myspace that Spencer Albee, their keyboardist since 1995's Long Division had left the band.
+On September 17, 2008, the band unexpectedly announced on Myspace that Spencer Albee, their keyboardist since 1995's Long Division, had left the band.
 Drummer Tony McNaboe explained that Spencer was parting ways on good terms, and that work on a new album would continue as planned with multi-instrumentalist Nigel Hall from Lettuce filling in on keyboards.
-Hall began to tour as a normal member of the band until he became too busy with other projects to continue as a full-fledged member, still contributing to the recording of the album.
+Hall toured as a normal member of the band until he became too busy with other projects to continue as a full-fledged member, still contributing to the recording of the album.
 On tour the band began to alternate between Hall and Tyler Quist as keyboardists, playing some shows without a keyboardist at all, or having Ryan Zoidis and Dave Noyes take over keyboardist duties on certain songs.
-The Band continued work on their album in their self-built studio "Limited Productions Limited" throughout 2008 and 2009, and on November 11, 2009, The New Way Out was released.
+The band continued work on their album in their self-built studio, Limited Productions Limited, throughout 2008 and 2009, and on November 11, 2009, The New Way Out was released.

-2019
+Death of Noyes and Self Titled: 2019

-On February 23, 2019, the band posted a short clip of a song titled "Black Shirt," to their Instagram account with an announcement of their forthcoming album.
-On March 7, Trombonist Dave Noyes died unexpectedly.
+On February 23, 2019, the band posted a short clip of a song titled "Black Shirt" to their Instagram account with an announcement of their forthcoming album.
+On March 7, trombonist Dave Noyes died unexpectedly.
 Hailed as an essential member of the band, he was called the "glue that held the band together."
 Multiple benefit shows were performed in his honor, as well as to raise funds for his bereaved pregnant wife and young child.
 On November 29, 2019, they released a self-titled album based on what Noyes had recorded before he died.